 Creating Successful Futures

-CSF provides an early intervention for kindergarten through third-grade students whose behaviors are such that a targeted intervention is necessary to change anti-social behaviors to pro-social behaviors.
+CSF provides an early intervention for kindergarten through fourth-grade students whose behaviors are such that a targeted intervention is necessary to change anti-social behaviors to pro-social behaviors.

 How it works

 While the positive schoolwide discipline plan meets the needs of the majority of students, there are those who need more support.
 Find out how the program works »

 This highly structured, districtwide, short-term program designed to empower K-4 students is available at Northwood ABC.

 Please contact the transition counselor with questions or for help with a referral.
 742-6808

 Jessica Rivera, site and transition counselor - Grades 3/4